-Perhaps one of the biggest puzzles regarding the WDC is why a 'conservation charity' is spending well meaning members of the public's donations on mostly dubious concerns regarding animals living in zoos and aquariums to the point of paying for an anti-captive campaigns officer?
-When the fact is that, the real conservation issues for whales and dolphins are not in well run zoological collections but the wild.
-Moreover, parks like SeaWorld spend considerabley more time and money on the welfare and research of marine mammals than groups like WDC.
+Perhaps one of the biggest puzzles regarding the WDC is why a 'conservation charity' is spending well-meaning public donations on dubious concerns regarding animals living in zoos and aquariums to the point of paying for an anti-captive campaigns officer?
+When the fact is that the real conservation issues for whales and dolphins are not in well run zoological collections but in the wild.
+Moreover, parks like SeaWorld spend considerably more time and money on the welfare and research of marine mammals than groups like WDC.

 |A rather unfortunate and ironic meme that was posted badged with the WDC logo when 'Blackfish' was rightly not nominated for an Oscar for Best Documentary.|